 How do I benefit from electricity generated but not used immediately, and do I need batteries?

 PG&E’s grid acts as your battery.
 When you produce more than you use, you generate credits that are applied against what you use.
 You only pay for the power you use.

 What is Net Energy Metering?

 Under PG&E’s Net Energy Metering program, you receive a credit for every kilowatt hour of electricity your solar system generates.
 You will maintain connection to PG&E’s grid and will thus continue to draw power from PG&E (regardless of whether your solar system is generating electricity).

 How long does it take to install my solar system?

-From start to finish, the process will take less than one month – our goal is to get your system up and running as quickly as possible.
+From start to finish, the process will take less than two months – our goal is to get your system up and running as quickly as possible.
 The length of installation depends on the complexity of your roof, the permitting process, and PG&E interconnection.

 What about maintenance?

 Your solar energy system requires very little maintenance, largely because it has no moving parts.
 There is no need to wash or dust photovoltaic panels, but it is important to keep them clear of shade and debris to maximize power generation.
 We suggest you keep an eye on trees that may shade your system and keep them trimmed.
-Fortunately, the rain serves as a natural cleaning agent, and occasionally you may want to hose down your panels during dry seasons.
-When you repower your home, you receive one year of free monitoring and maintenance to ensure your solar system is operating at peak efficiency.
+Fortunately, rain serves as a natural cleaning agent.